-In 2013 the Agency has taken further measures to translate these rules into concrete terms through relevant training on Ethics and Integrity, offered to all staff.
+In 2013, the Agency took further measures to translate these rules into concrete terms through relevant training on ethics and integrity, offered to all staff.
 The training has also been included in the Agency's Learning and Development Framework.

 2) Policies